 Five Steps in the Transportation Development Process

 - Long Range Planning: The FDOT and local governments conduct long-range transportation planning on an ongoing basis to identify and prioritize individual projects.

 - Project Development and Environment Study (PD&E): During this step, design options and their social and environmental effects are examined.

 - Design: During design, detailed construction plans are prepared.

 - Right-Of-Way Acquisition: This phase entails acquisition of necessary right-of-way, based on the construction plans.

 - Construction: The roadway is built during this phase.

-A reevaluation is the process used to document compliance with federal laws and to identify any changes that may have occurred since the approval of the original final environmental document.
-The reevaluation is needed for the purpose of updating the 1996 study, documenting changes in the current design standards, reassessing socio-economic and environmental impacts, and comparing any new alternative options with the previously approved roadway improvement.
+A Design Change Re-evaluation is the process used to document compliance with federal laws and to identify any changes to the PD&E Study that may have occurred since the approval of the original final environmental document.
+The re-evaluation is needed for the purpose of updating the 1996 study, documenting changes in the current design standards, reassessing socio-economic and environmental impacts, and comparing any new alternative options with the previously approved roadway improvement.